Introduction to Software as a Medical Device in MDR

 Using the IMDRF Classification to Apply Rule 11

-The MDCG Guidelines recommend application of the International Medical Device Regulators Forum (IMDRF) risk categorization framework to help with risk classification of new or unknown software through an understanding and analysis of two critical aspects:
+The MDCG Guidelines recommend the application of the International Medical Device Regulators Forum (IMDRF); a risk categorization framework to help with risk classification of new or unknown software through an understanding and analysis of two critical aspects:

 - How significant is the information provided?